-Within 15 business days of receiving the referral, any time frame exceptions shall be approved by the CO and documented by the vendor (within the defendant/person under supervision file), the vendor shall provide:
+Within 15 business days of receiving the referral, any time frame exceptions shall be approved by the USPO/USPSO and documented by the vendor (within the defendant/person under supervision file), the vendor shall provide:

-- (a) A comprehensive diagnostic interview for each defendant/person under supervision, to include a structured diagnostic instrument, that is in accordance with state licensing standards, (examples include, but are not limited to, the Substance Abuse Subtle Screening Inventory (SASSI), Addiction Severity Index (ASI), or Structured Clinical Interview for DSM). - (b) A typed report to the USPO/USPSO within 10 business days of the vendor's completion of the diagnostic interview with the defendant/person under supervision.
-At a minimum, the assessment report shall address the following: - (1) Basic identifying information and sources of the information for the report; - (2) Diagnostic impression to supportive bases for severity of the defendant's/person under supervision's substance use disorder (mild, moderate, severe); - (3) A biopsychosocial profile of symptoms that are related to substance use and mental health diagnoses, if applicable;

-- (4) The target treatment problem which will be the primary or central focus of the initial treatment plan; - (5) Risk, need, responsivity as indicated by the PCRA (applicable to post-conviction cases only and when assessment information is provided by USPO), and - (6) A treatment recommendation as to the level/frequency and type of service appropriate to address the identified problems.
+- (a) A comprehensive diagnostic interview for each defendant/person under supervision, to include a structured diagnostic instrument (examples include, but are not limited to, the Substance Abuse Subtle Screening Inventory (SASSI), Addiction Severity Index (ASI), or Structured Clinical Interview for DSM). - (b) A typed report to the USPO/USPSO within 10 business days of the vendor's completion of the diagnostic interview with the defendant/person under supervision.
+At a minimum, the assessment report shall address the following: - (1) Basic identifying information and sources of the information for the report; - (2) Diagnostic impression; - (3) A biopsychosocial profile of symptoms that are related to substance use and mental health diagnoses, if applicable; - (4) The target treatment problem which will be the primary or central focus of the initial treatment plan; - (5) Risk, need, responsivity as indicated by the PCRA (applicable to post-conviction cases only and when assessment information is provided by USPO) - (6) The severity of the defendant's/person under supervision's substance use disorder (mild, moderate, severe); and - (7) A treatment recommendation as to the level/frequency and type of service appropriate to address the identified problems.